StackVista/stackstate-docs/stackpacks/integrations/static_topology.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Static Topology

 ## Overview

-The Static Topology StackPack reads topology information from an [external CSV file](#csv-file-specification) and synchronizes the data with StackState.
+The Static Topology StackPack reads topology information from an [external CSV file](#csv-file-specification) and synchronizes the data with Rancher Observability.

-Static Topology is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).
+Static Topology is a [Rancher Observability curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).

 ## Setup

 ### Prerequisites

-To set up the StackState Static Topology integration, you need to have:
+To set up the Rancher Observability Static Topology integration, you need to have:

 * A correctly formatted [component CSV file](#component-csv-file) and [relation CSV file](#relation-csv-file).
-* [StackState Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to StackState.
+* [Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to Rancher Observability.

 ### Install

-Install the Static Topology StackPack from the StackState UI **StackPacks** > **Integrations** screen.
+Install the Static Topology StackPack from the Rancher Observability UI **StackPacks** > **Integrations** screen.
 You will need to enter the following details:

 * **Path to component CSV file** - the CSV file to read component data from.
 * **Path to relation CSV file** - the CSV file to read relation data from.

-The CSV files should follow the [Static Topology CSV file specification](#csv-file-specification) and be available in a location where StackState Agent is able to read them, for example `/etc/stackstate-agent/conf.d/`.
-StackState Agent V2 runs as system user/group `stackstate-agent`.
+The CSV files should follow the [Static Topology CSV file specification](#csv-file-specification) and be available in a location where Rancher Observability Agent is able to read them, for example `/etc/stackstate-agent/conf.d/`.
+Rancher Observability Agent V2 runs as system user/group `stackstate-agent`.

 ### Configure

-To enable the Static Topology check and begin collecting topology data from the configured CSV files, add the following configuration to StackState Agent V2:
+To enable the Static Topology check and begin collecting topology data from the configured CSV files, add the following configuration to Rancher Observability Agent V2:

 {% hint style="info" %}
 Example Agent configuration file for Static Topology: [conf.yaml.example \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/static_topology/stackstate_checks/static_topology/data/conf.yaml.example)